sbdchd/blog/_posts/2024-08-22-swiftdata-non-sendable-types.md

 ![screenshot of Xcode showing an EXC_BAD_ACCESS error pointing to the App struct](/assets/swiftdata-exc-bad-access-main-struct.png)

-Othertimes it would be inserting into SwiftData's [`ModelContext`](https://developer.apple.com/documentation/swiftdata/modelcontext):
+Other times it would be inserting into SwiftData's [`ModelContext`](https://developer.apple.com/documentation/swiftdata/modelcontext):

 ![screenshot of Xcode showing an EXC_BAD_ACCESS error when calling modelContext.insert](/assets/swiftdata-exc-bad-access-model-context.png)